-When the founders at Upside approached me to develop a business-wide coaching programme, they were clear they wanted to do something different.
-It felt appropriate that a scaling company that puts talent and the development of talent at the heart of its organisation should embrace a new approach to developing its people.
+When the founders at Future Arc approached me to develop a business-wide coaching programme, they were clear they wanted to do something different.
+It felt right that a disruptive company that puts talent development at the heart of its organisation should embrace a new approach to developing its people.
 Fascinated by how we can build organisations and develop individuals for the future, and already drawing on Robert Kegan and colleagues’ work on adult development in my coaching practice, I introduced them to the concept of the Deliberately Developmental Organization (DDO).

-Drawing on the book Upgrade: Building your capacity for complexity, by Richard Boston and Karen Ellis, we’ll link VUCA with the four leadership capacities they identify that underpin vertical skills:
+Inspired by the book Upgrade: Building your capacity for complexity, by Richard Boston and Karen Ellis, we’ll link VUCA with four leadership capacities that underpin vertical skills:

 - Sensemaking – Observing, understanding and processing the complexity of a situation e.g. getting your head around all the different interconnected topics, data, issues or causal relationships.